 and some, carefully and intuitively re-voiced – respectfully re-interpreted with rich, balanced guitar arrangements and a more personal vocal approach.

-In 2015 and he received the Lifetime achievement award from BBC Radio 2 and the Ivor Novello Award for outstanding song collection.
+in 2015 and he received a lifetime achievement award from BBC Radio 2 and the Ivor Novello Award for outstanding song collection.

 He has received two honorary doctorates and awards for promoting peace from two organisations founded by Mikhail Gorbachev.

 He was inducted into the Rock and Roll Hall of Fame in 2014.

 ‘Some of the most atmospheric and emotive music you will ever hear’ The Independent